 Steven Pogson, founder of ecommerce growth agency FirstPier, recommends carefully monitoring your inventory levels throughout the year to plan for seasonal demand.
 “You want to maintain just enough inventory to satisfy demand, but not so much that you’ll have a ton of leftovers at the end of the season.”

-He adds, “Don't be concerned about low inventory levels, especially if you can swiftly restock your products.
+He adds, “Don’t be concerned about low inventory levels, especially if you can swiftly restock your products.
 Watch for any unexpected drops in your daily sales and inventory levels.
-The fact that these are items your devoted clients have learned to expect from you will also assist you to identify your profitable regulars that you must continue selling alongside your seasonal products.”
+The fact that these are items your devoted clients have learned to expect from you will also assist you in identifying your profitable regulars that you must continue selling alongside your seasonal products.”

 Pogson recommends that retailers invest in automation to manage seasonal demand.
 “It’s easy to see your stock levels every day thanks to a reliable POS system.
 It automatically records every sale and updates inventory data in real time.”